LEGIONELLA PNEUMOPHILA AND OTHER LEGIONELLAE

 B. Culture and Growth Characteristics

 Legionellae can be grown on complex media such as buffered charcoal yeast extract agar with α-ketoglutarate, L-cysteine, and iron (BCYE) at a pH of 6.9, temperature of 35°C, and 90% humidity.
 Antibiotics can be added to make the medium selective for Legionella species.
 The charcoal acts as a detoxifying agent.
 Legionellae grow slowly; visible colonies are usually present after 3 days of incubation.
 Colonies that appear after overnight incubation are not Legionella species.
 Colonies are round or flat with entire edges.
 They vary in color from colorless to iridescent pink or blue and are translucent or speckled.
-Variation in colony ...
+Variation in colony morphology ...